syncfusion-content/wpf-docs/wpf/SfDataGrid/Master-Details-View.md

 * GroupDropArea is not available for details view grid.

-_Note: You can use GroupColumnDescriptions to group the column in Master-Details View._' | markdownify }}
+> Note: You can use GroupColumnDescriptions to group the column in Master-Details View.

-### Master-Detail View from DataTable relations
+## Master-Detail View from DataTable relations

 This topic explains step by step procedure to create the Master-Details View by using the DataTable relation.
 The following example explains you how the Relation is created between the two Datatables as in the SQL relation.